hactuss/dotfiles/README.md

-# NIXOS RULES!!!!
+# NixOS is good

 All my machines are named after gemstones, because I find that pretty cool.

-Emerald: desktop pc i built
+## "Emerald" desktop pc i built
 - steam games
 - configuring nixos
-- yeah thats it
+- trying out web development

-Opal: thinkpad for mobility
+## "Opal" thinkpad for mobility
 - text editing
-- browsing
-- file transfer
+- surfing on the waves of the web

 <!--
-Dolomite: generic server setup
+## "Dolomite" generic server setup
 - hosting services
 - Jellyfin
 - Navidrome
+- runs on Emerald for now
 -->